 Winter Chili and Cheddar Jalapeño Cornbread

 I love chili!
-Here's a winter recipe to warm you up as you gather around the
+Here's a winter recipe to warm you up as you gather around the table with others.

 1 pound beef round (or other per your preference), fat trimmed, cut into bite size pieces